 As more and more of our clients are using iPhones, iPads and other iOS devices, we want to blog about closing Apps in iOS.

-Your smartphone or iPad is a hardworking tool, capable of literally almost anything, including of course running our latest free App – you can get that here (INSERT LINK).
+Your smartphone or iPad is a hardworking tool, capable of literally almost anything, including a host of incredibly useful apps.

 Telephone calls happen to be a small part of what most of us use our Apple devices for these days.
 More frequent use includes emails, Apps, directions, purchasing equipment and thousands of other tasks.
 After carrying out hundreds of App demonstrations with financial services firms, it has become clear that many users were unaware that their phone was running Apps in the background.